Endorsed by Montecito Elementary, Gilpin Elementary

 BCPSEA admits this is their interpretive error.

 The BC Public School Employers' Association bargains on behalf of every BC school district.
 An arbitrator ruled that beginning teachers in Burnaby were placed one step too low on the salary grid as of July 1, 2022.
 SD41 was not a party to that negotiation.
-Board Chair Kristin Schnider has stated publicly that the costs would have been fully funded at the time if BCPSEA had interpreted the agreement correctly.
+SD41 has publicly acknowledged the costs would have been fully funded had BCPSEA interpreted the agreement correctly.
+As Board Chair Kristin Schnider put it: "We're not asking for a bailout.
+This follows provincial bargaining framework and we're asking the government to uphold their end."
 The cost landed on Burnaby — and only Burnaby — because of a provincial-level interpretive failure.

 Source: SD41 official statement